wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.14 =
+* Relevanssi will now index pending and future posts.
+These posts are only shown in the admin search.

 = 2.9.13 =
 * Stripping shortcodes from excerpts didn't work properly.
 Should work now.